Gaming the system: China steel exporters look for tax advantage

 "Titanium looks to be the next most economic," he said.
 "They should stop the rebates completely."

-An official at China Iron and Steel Association, which groups both state-run and private steel producers, said the organization and the government did not encourage exports of "too much" steel.
+An official at China Iron and Steel Association, which groups both state-run and private steel producers, said the organisation and the government did not encourage exports of "too much" steel.

 DIFFERENT DEFINITIONS